RosarioAruldoss/superstore-sales-dashboard/README.md.txt

 # Superstore Sales Dashboard

 This project analyzes sales data from the Superstore dataset to uncover key business insights.
-The analysis was done using Python (Pandas, Matplotlib, Seaborn) in a Jupyter Notebook.
+The analysis was done using Python (Pandas, Matplotlib, Seaborn) in Jupyter Notebook.

 ## 📂 Dataset